 Oregon Revised Statutes (ORS) Chapter 716, Oregon Laws 2011 (temporary provisions relating to dental pilot projects are compiled as notes following ORS 680.210) authorizes the OHA Public Health Division, Oral Health Program to adopt administrative rules to establish the requirements of dental pilot project applications; the process for reviewing applications; approval or denial of applications; minimum standards for approved projects; evaluation and monitoring of pilot projects; suspension or termination of an approved pilot project; and discontinuation or closure of a project.

 Oregon Administrative Rules (OAR) Chapter 333 Division 10 contains the final rule text language for dental pilot projects.
-The OARs were last amended on December 1, 2018 to clarify the rules so that applicants and approved projects can better understand the applicable requirements and possible consequences for failing to adhere to requirement.
+The OARs were last amended on May 1, 2020 to clarify what is required for pilot project applications; define terminology; and quantify the minimum percentage of underserved populations that a dental pilot project must focus on at each site or by each trainee.